Top 12 Database Designer Skills to Put on Your Resume

 3. Oracle

-Oracle Database is a comprehensive, multi-model database management system developed by Oracle Corporation, designed to handle data in various formats including SQL, JSON, and XML, widely used for online transaction processing, data warehousing, and enterprise applications.
+Oracle Database is a comprehensive, multi-model RDBMS designed to handle data in various formats including SQL, JSON, and XML, widely used for online transaction processing, data warehousing, and enterprise applications.

 Why It's Important

-Oracle is important for a Database Designer because it offers a robust, scalable, and secure relational database management system (RDBMS) that supports a wide range of technologies and applications, facilitating complex data management and optimization.
+Oracle is important for a Database Designer because it offers a robust, scalable, and secure platform with deep tooling and features that support complex, high-throughput workloads.

 How to Improve Oracle Skills